red/red/README.md

         $ red hello.red

-5. You should see the Hello World! output.
+5. You should see the "Hello World!" output.

 6. Want to generate a compiled executable from that program?